priyanksaini2010/web-inno/README.md

 <h2>Problem Statement</h2>
     <ul>
         <li>
-            Subscription Based Services need a lot manual workd
+            Business owner offering subscription based services need a lot manual intervention.
         </li>
         <li> Problem with current approach :
             <ul>
                 <li>Customer either pay per month which may sometimes delay in payment.</li>
-		    <li>Business owner has to keep track of all subscription</li>
+		    <li>Business owner has to keep track of all subscription.</li>
-		    <li>No analysis </li>
+		    <li>No analysis. </li>
-		    <li>Busniess owner have to send manual invoices for each payment </li>
+		    <li>Busniess owner have to send manual invoices for each payment. </li>
             </ul>
         </li>
     </ul>